Hands-on Workshop and Practical Seminar

-Professional Skills for Writing with Clarity and Impact
+Professional Skills for Writing in Clear, Concise and Impactful Business English

 Applying Harvard University Global System™ Tools